google/wuffs/doc/note/hermeticity.md

 requiring re-writing those libraries).

-## Termination
+## Halting

-Wuffs functions are not guaranteed to terminate.
+Wuffs functions are not guaranteed to halt.
 We do not solve the [Halting Problem](https://en.wikipedia.org/wiki/Halting_problem).
-Furthermore, while there is a difference in theory between a function that doesn't terminate and one that terminates in 99 years, in practice there is not.
+Furthermore, while there is a difference in theory between a function that doesn't halt and one that halts in 99 years, in practice there is not.
 Systems that already need to cope with the latter can also cope with the former.

 ## Timing and Other Attacks